conceptofmind/LaMDA-rlhf-pytorch/README.md

 ## To Do list
 - [x] Make To Do list (we are now officially more organized than Character.AI devs)
+- [ ] Redo config system to require less hardcoding and more flexibility (Many PCs have too little disk space to fully load The Pile, needs a way to specify subset of data (this also allows for other datasets to be used))
 - [ ] Add finetuning script
 - [ ] Add inference only if someone wants to open-source LaMDA model weights
 - [ ] Add Sentencepiece tokenizer training script and integration